Viral Microprocesses – Micromanagement, Reloaded

 • Classify the results according to their functional and non-functional nature.

-• Review the requirements with both customers and the IT; ensuring an understanding of the requirements.
+• Review the requirements with both customers and IT to ensure mutual understanding.

-• Write Use Cases, review them again, and pass them on to the IT.
+• Write Use Cases, review them again, and pass them on to IT.

 • Track the implementation.